lpanebianco/gdeltngrams/README.md

 # gdeltngrams

-This repository provides a Python package for accessing the GDELT Web News NGrams 3.0 API and reconstructing full-text news articles.
+This repository provides a Python package for accessing the GDELT Web News NGrams 3.0 API and locally reconstructing full-text news articles.
 No web scraping is involved.

 To learn more about the dataset, please visit the official announcement: https://blog.gdeltproject.org/announcing-the-new-web-news-ngrams-3-0-dataset/